Patterns and Tracks

 \item [(i)] For each $2$-simplex $\sigma $ of $K$, $P\cap |\sigma| $ is a union of finitely many disjoint straight lines joining distinct faces of $\sigma$. \item [(ii)] For each $1$-simplex $\gamma$ of $K$, $P\cap |\gamma | $ consists of finitely many points in the interior of $|\gamma |$. \end {itemize}

-A track is a connected pattern.
+A {\it track} is a connected pattern.
+A pattern is uniquely determined by its intersection with the $1$-skeleton.
+See Figure 1.

 If two patterns $P$ and $Q$ intersect each $1$-simplex in the same number of points then the patterns are said to be {\it equivalen}t.
 Two equivalent disjoint tracks in the same $2$-complex are said to be {\it parallel}.
-We call a track in $T$ an $n$-track if it has $n$ intersections with edges ($1$-simplexes).

-If a pattern in a tetrahedron $T$ is as in Figure 1 then the tracks are all $3$-tracks or $4$-tracks.
-A pattern in a $3$-manifold is called a normal pattern if the intersection with the boundary of every $3$-simplex $\rho $ is like this.

-A track in $T$ is a simple closed curve, which will bound a disc in $|\rho |$.
-If $M$ is a $3$-manifold and $M$ is triangulated so that $M=|K|$ where $K$ is a finite $3$-complex, then a pattern $P$ in $|K^2|$ determines a {\it patterned surface} $S$ such that for each $3$-simplex $\rho $, $S\cap |\rho |$ consists of disjoint properly embedded discs and $S\cap |K^2| =P$.
-A patterned surface is determined, up to isotopy, by the intersection $P\cap |K^1|$.
-If the pattern in $|K^2|$ is normal, then the patterned surface is a {\it normal surface}.
+If two patterns $P$ and $Q$ intersect each $1$-simplex in the same number of points then the patterns are said to be {\it equivalen}t.
+Two equivalent disjoint tracks in the same $2$-complex are said to be {\it parallel}.

 \end {section} \begin {section} {Patterns in $2$-spheres}